by Richard Smyth

 Interview with Richard Smyth

 I believe this is your first published book of nature writing.
 You have an eclectic publishing history – novels of the jazz age and the history of toilet paper spring to mind – what made you want to write this book?

 I’ve always been a bit of a jack-of-all-trades in terms of what I like to read and learn about (I tend to be whatever the opposite of an obsessive is).
-Being a freelance writer, being always on the lookout for a new opportunity, a new niche to work in, entrenches that – so yeah, I’ve written on a pretty diverse range of subjects (you could also throw in hockey goalkeeping, car insurance and illustrating Rabelais).
+Being a freelance writer, I have to re-learn How to write a book every time I write about a new topic – the way you go about changes no matter that niche you’re in.
+Going from non-fiction to fiction, biography style to nature writing, etc. will always be a challenge.
+But I’m always on the lookout for a new opportunity, a new niche to work in, entrenches that – so yeah, I’ve written on a pretty diverse range of subjects (you could also throw in hockey goalkeeping, car insurance and illustrating Rabelais).
 But two things have always gripped me: fiction writing, and natural history.
 It’s only in the last few years that I’ve felt able to focus more particularly on these areas.
 Writing about nature for BBC Wildlife, The Guardian and the TLS put me in a position to finally think about writing a nature book – and birdsong, something I’ve always had a bit of a conflicted relationship with, seemed like a good fit for me.

 What did you learn in the process of writing and researching the book?